band/bandstands/labBench/Citation notes.md

 Reference lists and bibliographies
 A reference list (aka "Bibliography" or "Works Cited," depending on the style) is where you provide full information on each of the sources you've cited in the text.
 It appears at the end of your paper, usually with a hanging indent applied to each entry.
 The information included in reference entries is broadly similar, whatever citation style you're using.
-For each source, you'll typically include the:
+For each source, you will typically include the:
 • Author name
 • Title
 • Publication date